top of page

 Thesis: Using C. elegans as a Drug-Discovery Model for PFIC3 Liver Disease

-Duhyun is a contributing author on two manuscripts, one of which is in review, that will be published from the Roy Lab.
+About: Duhyun is a contributing author on two manuscripts, one of which is in review and can be read here, that will be published from the Roy Lab.

 Yeonwha (Emilie) Song, Molecular Genetics MSc Student